shervinea/cheatsheet-translation/pt/cheatsheet-machine-learning-tips-and-tricks.md

 **23. Vocabulary ― When selecting a model, we distinguish 3 different parts of the data that we have as follows:**

-&#10230; Vocabulário - Ao selecionar um modelo, nós diferenciamos 3 diferentes partes dos dados que possuímos conforme a seguir:
+&#10230; Vocabulário ― Ao selecionar um modelo, nós consideramos 3 diferentes partes dos dados que possuímos conforme a seguir:

 <br>